2020 is the year none of us planned.

 - Go on an “information diet” – what you read, watch, and consume impacts your mental health just as food does your physical health.

 Deepak Chopra, MD, IIN visiting teacher and integrative medicine pioneer

 “When there’s chaos, there’s opportunity.”
 Dr. Chopra opened his talk with this incredible quote.
-But, how do we create opportunity out of this chaos?
-He says this is only possible if we can shift our mindset (this is a recurring theme!) to one that focuses on finding our truest selves.
+But how do we create opportunity out of this chaos?
+He says this is only possible if we can shift our mind-set (a recurring theme!) to one that focuses on finding our truest selves.

 - Stress management

 One of the most amazing things that Dr. Chopra discussed was that through nutrition and lifestyle, we are actually able to change 99% of our genetic material!